shivam-methi/JavaScript/Features/arrays.md

 ### Length Property:
 - The `length` property returns the number of elements in the array.
-- length property returns total index + 1.
-This does not mean there are that many elements in that object.
+- length property returns total index + 1.(This does not mean there are that many elements in that object).
 - length property can be set manually.

 ```js